brynjen/eventadapter/README.md

 * Can handle any kind of object
 * Animates default animations when data is updated but can be expanded upon
 * Minimizes data storage and handling

 How to use:

 Add to project with gradle

     compile 'no.nordli:eventadapter:1.0'

 Note the library is in jCenter, so use that as a repository.

-Maven: Not in maven central yet, but will soon.
+Maven: Not in maven central yet, but it will be soon.

     <dependency>
       <groupId>no.nordli</groupId>